 Along the northern coast of the Baltic Sea, you can visit the UNESCO-world heritage site Gammelstad.
 It’s a historic church town, and even though there are other towns that are similar this is one of the most well-preserved ones.
 Here stand around 420 wooden cottages that surround the 15th century stone church.

 Perhaps best known for its beautiful castle, but it’s actually a lovely city with some amazing architecture.
-The Castle is however, magnificent and shouldn’t be missed if you like to visit castles!
+The Castle is, however, magnificent and shouldn’t be missed if you like to visit castles!

 There are actually a lot more than 55 things to do in Sweden, even though we are a relatively small country, however, these are some of the most popular and nice activities.
+If you’re from Sweden or have traveled around, and have some more tips on things to do in Sweden, please share your tips in the comment section!

 If you want to have some more tips on a specific region or other things to do in Sweden, don’t hesitate, leave a comment below and I will give you some nice insider tips!